Junior Buckeye League Rules

 6.04Each team is responsible for providing liability coverage or waiver of some kind in order to maintain the leagues’ integrity and stability.

-6.05Any game that needs to be cancelled due to inclement weather or some other unforeseen circumstance must be communicated by phone to the opposing organization by 10:00 am the day of the game.
+6.05Any game that needs to be canceled due to inclement weather or some other unforeseen circumstance must be communicated by phone to the opposing organization by 10:00 am the day of the game.

 6.07Any action taken by an individual or team to intentionally deceive a team or the league may result in expulsion.